 Next, get your ‘pitching calendar’ organized by listing the outlets you want to write for, your premise for each pitch, and any deadlines to keep in mind.
 You might also want to make note of any feedback you receive.
 For instance, an outlet might let you know that your piece wasn’t right for them “at this time,” or they might clarify what they’re looking for in more specific terms.

 Here are a few resources that connect writers with publications looking for submissions:

-If you have a book idea you can’t stop thinking about and your main goal is to see it materialised, then you might want to consider self-publishing.
-Getting your book out into the world is easier than it’s ever been, and we’ve detailed the whole process in this post: How to Self-Publish a Book.
-Plus, you can do it all in your own time.
+If you have a book idea you can’t stop thinking about and your goal is to see it materialized, then you might want to consider self-publishing.
+Getting your book out into the world is easier than it’s ever been, and we’ve detailed the whole process in another guide.
+Plus, you can do it in your own time.

-Though some traditionally-published household names nab hundreds of thousands in advances, those are the outliers.
-Many more self-published authors make a living than traditionally published authors.
-This was proven by several years of Author Earnings reports — most notably, a study which found that the number of indie authors earning 5-6 figures/year from book sales was much higher than the number of Big 5 authors earning the same.
-(You can read more about it here.)
+Though some traditionally published household names nab hundreds of thousands in advances, those are the outliers.
+Many more self-published authors make a living from their writing than their traditionally published counterparts: this report found that the number of indie authors earning five to six figures per year from book sales was much higher than the number of Big 5 authors earning the same.

 Is self-publishing or traditional publishing right for you?